Platynereis

-Platynereis is a genus of marine annelid worms.
+Platynereis is a genus of marine annelid worms that belongs to the Nereididae, a family of errant polychaete worms.

 The species Platynereis dumerilii is used in development biology to study development (embryogenesis), in particular because their embryos are largely transparent, and thus easy to follow.
 Apical organs such as this one are photosensitive which is a key component in their formation.
 They also have a common ancestor with cnidarians and bilaterians.